No Bake Protein Bars

 Instructions

-• Stir together the peanut butter and honey until combined
+• Stir together the creamy peanut butter and honey until combined.

 • Stir in the oats and vanilla protein powder until totally mixed.
-The batter should be thick but not too sticky.
+The batter should be thick but not too sticky that it sticks to your hands.

-• Transfer the peanut butter batter to an 8 by 8 parchment paper lined baking dish.
+• Transfer the protein bar batter to an 8 by 8 parchment paper lined baking dish.
 Flatten down the top and spread it evenly into the pan.

 • Melt the dark chocolate chips and semi sweet chocolate chips in the microwave in 30 second increments until smooth.
 Stir often to avoid burning.

-• Sprinkle flaked sea salt over the top of the melted chocolate layer
+• Sprinkle flaked sea salt over the top of the melted chocolate layer.
+This is optional but highly recommended!

-• Chill in the fridge until the chocolate is set, or 1-2 hours.
-The chocolate should be hardened completely
+• Chill the protein bars in the refrigerator until the chocolate is set, or 1-2 hours.
+The chocolate should be hardened completely before cutting.

-• Cut the bars into 16 pieces and store in an airtight bag or container in the fridge or freezer
+• Cut into 12 pieces and store leftovers in an airtight container in the refrigerator or freezer.

 Nutrition